Zilliqa/Scilla-Cookbook/docs/recipes/scilla-recipes/nonfungible.md

 The non fungible contract has a state map called ```token_owners``` which associates an incrementing ```token_id``` to an address.
 The token has a concept of a ```token_uri``` which it associates with the ```token_id``` this is typically a JSON asset on the internet, ipfs, arweave and could hold any particular file.
 Only the ```contract_owner``` is able to mint, however the contract has a concept of being a "minter" which will allow any particular address the permission to Mint tokens on the ```contract_owner``` behalf and is a revokable permission.

-## Types of Non fungible contracts
+## Types of non fungible contracts

 ### ZRC-1